Jean Behra: Gordini

 Behra was in a Gordini in the Panamericana road race in the Mexican state of Oaxaca in November 1952.
 He won the first stage of the five-day race from Mexico's southern border to the United States border at Ciudad Juárez near El Paso.
 He started 19th and finished with a time of 3 hours, 41 minutes, and 44 seconds.
 On the second day of competition Behra crashed his car on a curve approximately fifty miles from Puebla.
 In April 1954 Behra passed the leader in the last ten minutes on his way to victory in the Grand Prix of Pau, France.
 He finished 200 yd ahead of Maurice Trintignant after having to make many pit stops due to mechanical trouble.
 Behra drove a six-cylinder Gordini.

 Maserati

 Behra finished first at the Grand Prix de Pau for a second consecutive year, this time at the wheel of a Maserati.
 Alberto Ascari led until the 19th lap but dropped back after brake failure.
 A crowd of 50,000 watched as only eleven of sixteen starters finished the race.
 Behra and Luigi Musso were teammates in the 1,008 kilometer Supercortemaggiore Grand Prix at Monza, Italy.
-The two Italians shared a 3,000 cubic centimeter Maserati that won and established course and lap records for 6.3 kilometer track.
+The two Italians shared a 3000cc Maserati that won and established course and lap records for 6.3 kilometer track.